Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 ## Problem 3: Parameter Inverse Problem in 2D

 In this problem, we will explore more deeply how ADCME works with numerical solvers.
 We will use an important technique, custom operators, for incorporating C++ codes.
 This will be useful when you want to accelerate a performance-critical part, or you want to reuse existing codes.
 To make the problem simple, the `C++` kernel has been prepared for you.
+For this homework, you will be working with `Case2D/starter.jl`.

 We consider the 2D case and $T=1 $.
 We assume that $\Omega=[0,1]^2$.
 We impose zero boundary conditions on the entire boundary $\Gamma_D=\partial\Omega$.
 Additionally, we assume that the initial condition is zero everywhere.
 Two sensors are located at $(0.2,0.2)$ and $(0.8,0.8)$ and these sensors record time series of the temperature $u_1(t)$ and $u_2(t)$.
 The thermal diffusivity coefficient is a linear function of the space coordinates